reach/router/README.md

 ### Nested Routers

-You can render a router anywhere you want in your app, even deep inside another Router.

-1. Use a wildcard path on the parent component so nested paths match it.
+You can render a router anywhere you want in your app, even deep inside another Router, just makes sure to use a splat (`*`) on the parent component so nested paths match it.
-2. Set the basename in the child router to the `url` of the parent.

 ```jsx
 render(